ranenbg/Arduino-FFB-gui/README.md

 - sprites
 - control P5

+Make sure that all pde files are located in the folder called wheel_control.
 Processing IDE can be found here: https://processing.org/download

 Screenshot of GUI v2.0
 ![plot](./data/Wheel_control_v2_0.png)